-America First Mortgage Advisory Corporation (the Advisor) will manage the operations and investments of the Company and perform administrative services for the Company for which it will receive a per annum base management fee payable monthly in arrears in an amount equal to 1.10% per annum of the first \$300 million of Stockholders' Equity of the Company above \$300 million.
+America First Mortgage Advisory Corporation (the Advisor) will manage the operations and investments of the Company and perform administrative services for the Company for which it will receive a per annum base management fee payable monthly in arrears in an amount equal to 1.10% per annum of the first \$300 million of Stockholders' Equity of the Company, plus .80% per annum of the portion of Stockholders' Equity of the Company above \$300 million.
 The Company will also pay the Advisor, as incentive compensation for each fiscal quarter, an amount equal to 20% of the dollar amount by which the annualized Return on Equity for such fiscal quarter exceeds the amount necessary to provide an annualized Return on Equity equal to the Ten-Year U.S. Treasury Rate plus 1%.